Frontal Lobe Seizure

 - Make sure close family and friends are aware of your condition and know what to do if you have a seizure.

 - Watch out for any sudden changes in your mood.
 Some anti-seizure medications can increase the risk of suicidal thoughts or actions.

 Contact a healthcare provider right away if you experience thoughts of suicide.
-You can call the National Suicide Prevention Lifeline at 800.273.8255.
+You can call the Suicide and Crisis Lifeline at 988.
 This hotline connects you to a national network of local crisis centers for free and confidential emotional support.
 The centers support people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 In an emergency, call 911.